 Remember that you may need to take possession of stock, bonds or negotiable instruments in order to protect an effective a security interest in them.11

 Real estate owned by the debtor or a related principal is often the best candidate for a security interest.
 Security interests in real estate are not covered by the UCC but are covered by other state law.
 Accordingly, they are not discussed in this outline, but don’t forget about security interests in real estate as a possibility.
-The Security Agreement attached as an appendix discusses real estate.
+The Assets Security Agreement (Appendix 16) discusses real estate.
 The law on real estate security interests varies from state to state.
 Care must be taken and help from a lawyer is probably necessary.

 It is possible to obtain a security interest in property "now or hereafter" owned by the debtor.
 This is especially common in the case of a security interest in inventory that is continually turning over.
 Your debtor’s credit line bank also has probably perfected this type of security interest in any property the debtor acquires in the future.